k8sstormcenter/honeycluster/README.md

 ## Tailoring the instrumentation to your needs

-This repository (together with the [ThreatIntel repo](https://github.com/k8sstormcenter/threatintel)) aims at giving you a framework to run experiments, simulations and to make threat-modelling concrete and actionable.
+This repository aims at giving you a framework to run experiments, simulations and to make threat-modelling concrete and actionable.
 This is why we are working on providing some example setups to understand what the various pieces do and how you can make them your own.